 - Parking in any reserved space – $5

-- Handicapped parking – $250 (payable to the city of Kankakee)
+- Handicapped parking – $750 (payable to the City of Kankakee)

 Outstanding violations will be reported as encumbrances to the Accounting Office, thereby restricting registration, the release of student records, and could result in the immediate towing of vehicles until all assessments are cleared.
 Violations not collected through the Accounts Receivable billing system may be referred to a collection agency to obtain payment.

 Vehicles utilizing college facilities that are in violation of any section of these regulations may be issued notice of violation and/or towed at the owner’s expense.
-Examples of towing violations on first offense include – but are not limited to:
+Examples of towing violations include – but are not limited to:

-- Obstructing traffic, creating a safety hazard, or parking in a “no parking zone” (see “Parking and operating” section).
+- Obstructing traffic, creating a safety hazard, or parking in a no-parking zone

-In addition to KCC’s security personnel, the Kankakee Police Department also patrols the college’s campus and may issue tickets for parking and vehicle operation violations.
-City of Kankakee fines may be more substantial than fines issued by KCC security personnel.
+In addition to KCC’s police and security officers, the Kankakee Police Department also patrols the college’s campus and may issue tickets for parking and vehicle operation violations.

 Persons who have been issued a parking violation and feel extenuating circumstances contributed to the violation may present a written appeal.